ilhamsyabani/dosen-app/README.md

 <li><strong>Multi-User Roles:</strong>  Supports different types of users with distinct roles, including faculty, faculty admin, university admin, and department admin.</li>
 </ul>

-You may also try the [Laravel Bootcamp](https://bootcamp.laravel.com), where you will be guided through building a modern Laravel application from scratch.

-If you don't feel like reading, [Laracasts](https://laracasts.com) can help.
-Laracasts contains thousands of video tutorials on a range of topics including Laravel, modern PHP, unit testing, and JavaScript.
-Boost your skills by digging into our comprehensive video library.

 ## Laravel Sponsors